opendistro-for-elasticsearch/anomaly-detection/README.md

 Anomaly detection is using Random Cut Forest (RCF) algorithm for detecting anomalous data points.

 You should use anomaly detection plugin with Open Distro Alerting plugin [1.2-alpha](https://github.com/opendistro-for-elasticsearch/alerting).
-You can also create monitor based on anomaly detector.
-Scheduled monitor run will trigger anomaly detector and get anomaly result to check if should trigger alert or not based on custom trigger conditions.
+You can also create a monitor based on anomaly detector.
+A scheduled monitor run will trigger the anomaly detection plugin and collecting anomalies to trigger alerts based on custom trigger conditions.

 ## Current Limitations
-* We are actively working on and invite contributions to... security support, ES versions supported, etc. Not in this section, but we need to mention what AD writes to ES (list of indices)
+* We are actively working on and invite contributions to this code base.
 * We will continuously add new unit test cases, but we don't have 100% unit test coverage for now.
-We may ask contribution from the community to improve the coverage.
+This is a great area for developers from the community to contribute and help improve test coverage.

 ## Documentation